themegrill/themegrill-demo-importer/.github/ISSUE_TEMPLATE.md

 <!-- Mark checked items with an [x] -->

 - [ ] I have searched for similar issues in both open and closed tickets and cannot find a duplicate
-- [ ] The issue still exists against the latest `master` branch of ThemeGrill Demo Importer
+- [ ] The issue still exists against the latest `master` branch of Starter Templates & Sites Pack by ThemeGrill
 - [ ] This is not a usage question (Those should be directed to the [community](https://wordpress.org/support/plugin/themegrill-demo-importer))
 - [ ] I have attempted to find the simplest possible steps to reproduce the issue
 - [ ] I have included a failing test as a pull request (Optional)